barimehdi77/42-piscine-exam/README.md

 # C Exam Alone In The Dark - Beginner

-My initial solutions to 42's exam exercises
+The solutions to 42's exam exercises

 The exercises of Level 0: [Level_00](https://github.com/barimehdi77/42-piscine-exam/tree/master/Level_00)